DarthVi/csns_netlogoP/README.md

 Vito Vincenzo Covella a.k.a.
 "DarthVi"

 ## LICENSE
-Creative Commons Attribution Internationals 4.0, see https://creativecommons.org/licenses/by/4.0/ for details
+Creative Commons Attribution International 4.0, see https://creativecommons.org/licenses/by/4.0/ for details